 If you are a campsite, hotel, B&B or guest house owner who has visitors staying with you, we would advise visitors to contact NHS 111 in the first instance for advice if you need medical help.
 If a Doctor is required, they will guide your visitor to the nearest suitable service and give an estimated time that your visitor should be seen.
 We may have to direct people to Fellview Healthcare at Cleator Moor as they are open longer and are the nominated practice in Copeland to see visitors from out of the area.
 They prefer you to call first so they can give an approximate time.
 We can treat minor injuries; superficial cuts, burns, sprains & strains of joints & muscles, but we cant x-ray so if you think it’s a fracture, A&E are best.
 We will however, still treat immediately necessary Medical conditions but please don’t walk in – telephone first and then we can advise.
 You may wish to download this poster NHS 111 advice for visitors to Cumbria for your information areas.

 Together with members of our Patient Group and with financial support from the Seascale and Bootle Health Practices Charity Fund, weve created a new guide for our existing patients to explain why things have changed and to help you to get the best from our services.
-This is the First Edition, Oct 2016 and we'd like your views about information to include in the next edition.
+This is the updated Edition, Oct 2017 and we'd like your views about information to include in the next edition.
 Have a good think and tell us which questions you want the answers to.
 Suggestions already made for the next edition: change the photos each time to reflect our local landscape; add in which Drs have specialist areas of interest, i.e. dermatology, minor surgery, drug & alcohol; where should local visitors who aren't registered with us go for minor illness?; what does the Patient Access medical record look like before I register for it?
-These are just a few suggestions and our next edition will come out in the Spring 2017.

 Thank you to everyone who completed feedback forms in the surgery or took the time to complete the online feedback form.
 The Inspector commented that he hadnt ever received so much feedback online before and was intially alarmed as his email system pinged with the message 'concern about Seascale Health Centre'.
 I dont think they usually get positive feedback through that route so he was pleasantly surprised when he opened the majority of the messages.
 Now we await the report which has to go through all kinds of quality checking so we expect it around the end of Sept time and will let you know as soon as we know.